AndreaLecuona/Javascript30/README.md

 # Javascript30
 30 day Vanilla JS coding challenge by Wes Bos

 Without any frameworks, no compilers, no boilerplate, no libraries.
-Just a little extra twist from myself.
+Just a Vanilla JS with a little extra twist from myself.